danniel1205/tech-notes/system-design/topics/caching/readme.md

 Cons:

 - writes in sync has low performance
-- not all writes need to be stored in cache (not the hot key)
+- not all writes need to be stored in the cache (not the hot key)
 - having cache layer to handle the distributed concurrent writes is complicated
-- usually caching layer is deployed seperately in a different cluster, writes to cache increases the latency
+- usually caching layer is deployed separately in a different cluster, writes to cache increases the latency
 - complicated error handling if db writes fail

 ##### Async writes